studio1881/studio1881/README.md

-Specification for Task Manager Code
+Specification for Task Manager Code this tool need to break complex task to a lot of small one and create agents for better result

 1. Overview:
 The Task Manager Code is responsible for assigning tasks to workers in a distributed system.
 It acts as a central coordinator, receiving tasks from a task queue and distributing them to available workers.
 The code should be designed to handle multiple workers and ensure efficient task allocation and execution.